Standards Review in Progress

 Academic standards define what students should know and be able to do in an area of study.
 In Wisconsin, all state standards serve as a model.
 Locally elected school boards adopt academic standards in each subject area to best serve their local community as stipulated via Wisconsin state statute 118.30.

 The Wisconsin Department of Public Instruction (DPI) has a transparent and comprehensive process for reviewing and revising academic standards.
 The process began in July 2022.
 After a public-comment period, the State Superintendent’s Academic Standards Review Council examined those comments in September 2022 and recommended revision of those standards.
 Writing teams have developed draft standards in each subject-specific area.
 After a public comment period, writing teams reviewed the comments and made appropriate changes.
 The State Superintendent’s Academic Standards Review Council has reviewed and approved the draft standards.
 The State Superintendent has approved the five sets of standards.
-They are currently in the design phase.
+They are posted below.

 Also in the last round of review with the Office of the State Superintendent are the Wisconsin Career Readiness Standards (WCRS), formerly known as Wisconsin Common Career Technical Standards.